 Named in honor of Sojourner Truth, the Sojourner Project is committed to supporting and providing hope for victims of domestic violence.
 The program maintains a 24-hour crisis phone line, an emergency shelter, and support groups.
 The Sojourner Project’s outreach program helps community members understand how domestic violence impacts not only victims, but also their loved ones and entire communities.

 As a victim of domestic violence, you are not as alone as you might feel.
 Your attorney can serve as your loyal advocate while providing the legal protection you deserve.
-Contact the Brown Law Offices today to learn more about your options.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. today to learn more about your options.